hashkat/hashkat/docs/developers.md

 As we can see, after configuring the **INFILE.yaml** input file, the input file is read into Python via **INFILE.py**.
 Python then produces a generated input file in the form of **INFILE.yaml-generated** for C++ to read in the **main.cpp** file.
 From there either all the information in the input file is parsed into the **Analyzer** struct via **INFILE.yaml-generated** being parsed into **config_dynamic.cpp** or the following could occur:

+* if starting a new network, the initial agents are created in the **analyzer_main.cpp** file and the agent rates are pre-calculated and the cumulative rate function is calculated in the **analyzer_rates.cpp** file prior to the start of the network simulation; the simulation then runss with calculations and analysis of network simulation done in **io.cpp**; the simulation finishes and exits

+* if continuing on from an existent network, the simulation will continue running with calculations and analysis done in the **io.cpp** file; the simulation finishes and exits

 For the latest build of #k@, see the github repository at [github.com/hashkat/hashkat](https://github.com/hashkat/hashkat)